School bus, car collide in Hartford, police say - NewsBreak

 Testing new device designed to protect catalytic converter.
 Two men shot and killed in East Hartford home invasion.
 Little league field back open after Portland drug bust.
 Kenneth Goroshko, Professor of Economics at the University of Hartford, talks about the largest interest rate hike in nearly three decades.
 Updated: 3...

 EAST HARTFORD, Conn.
-(WTNH) — Police are investigating a double homicide on Graham Road in East Hartford.
-Police responded to a call for shots fired at 87 Graham Rd., near Brewer Street, just before midnight Wednesday.
+(WTNH) — Police are investigating a double homicide in East Hartford Thursday.
+Police responded to a call for shots fired at a house on Graham Road off Brewer Street just before midnight.
 A neighbor called 911 after hearing four or five gunshots from the house, police said.
-Officers found two men […]
+Officers found two men with […]

-NEW HAVEN — A city man was killed and three others wounded in separate incidents Wednesday night, according to police.
-Anthony Oden, 49, was found wounded after officers were called to Starr Street between Winchester Avenue and Newhall Street around 6:51 p.m., Officer Scott Shumway said in an email.

 HARTFORD, Conn.
 (WFSB) - Police are investigating a school bus accident early Tuesday morning.
 According to police, a small school bus and a car were involved in the crash near the intersection of Capen and Martin Streets.
 Police said the bus was occupied with students at the time and also...